xraySMULu/the-big-squeeze/README.md

 ## Data Pre-Processing/Gathering Steps
-Our team accessed inflation data from kaggle, U.S. Bureau of Labor Statistics and the U.S. Department of Labor.
+Our team accessed inflation data from Kaggle, the U.S. Bureau of Labor Statistics (BLS), and the U.S. Department of Labor to analyze trends and visualize key economic metrics.

+* Consumer Price Index (CPI) Analysis
-We started by accessing CPI data from the U.S. Bureau of Labor Statistics.
-We used a pandas module called CPI to leverage the Consumer Price Index for north america.
-The data needed simple manipulation.
-First, it was necessary to define the start range of the data and the amount of periods in range.
-Then we calculated a 2% Inflation increase per year and plotted that on top of the CPI progression.
-We used the same dataframe to plot the actual inflation percentage against the average.
-These dataframes were plotted using line graphs and also a dynamic map using matplotlib.
+We began by accessing CPI data from the U.S. Bureau of Labor Statistics.
+Using the Python pandas module along with the CPI library, we leveraged the Consumer Price Index for North America.
+The data underwent basic preprocessing, including defining the start range and specifying the number of periods in the range.
+To analyze inflation trends, we calculated a 2% annual inflation increase and plotted it alongside the CPI progression.
+Additionally, we plotted the actual inflation percentage against the average using the same dataframe.
+These dataframes were visualized with line graphs and a dynamic map created with Matplotlib.

+* Time-Series Data Analysis
-We then accessed time-series data in CSV format from Federal Reserve Economic Data and Kaggle.
-After acquiring the dataset, we cleaned it by renaming and filtering the columns to make the data more usable.
-Next, we sliced the dataframe to align the timelines, ensuring consistency across the dataset.
-We also handled missing data to address any gaps and performed normalization to prepare the data for comparison.
-These dataframes were plotted using scatter and heat maps using matplotlib.
+Next, we worked with time-series data in CSV format obtained from Federal Reserve Economic Data (FRED) and Kaggle.
+The dataset was cleaned by renaming and filtering columns for usability.
+We aligned timelines by slicing the dataframe and addressed missing data to ensure consistency.
+The data was normalized for comparison and visualized using scatter plots and heatmaps, generated with Matplotlib.

+* Pre- and Post-Pandemic Economic Trends
-We then got data from the Bureau of Labor Statistics (BLS), which provides monthly and yearly stats through its public API or as downloadable datasets.
-The analysis looks at two main time periods: pre-pandemic (2015–2019) and post-pandemic (2020–2024).
-It focuses on two key metrics: the Housing CPI, which tracks housing costs, and the Unemployment Rate, which measures the percentage of unemployed people in the labor force.
-You can get the data by using the BLS API with specific series IDs and time ranges or by downloading it as a CSV or Excel file from their website.
-The goal is to process and visualize the data to spot trends before and after the pandemic, especially around housing inflation and unemployment changes.
-These dataframes were plotted using pie charts.
+We also accessed data from the Bureau of Labor Statistics, which offers monthly and yearly statistics via its public API and downloadable datasets.
+This analysis focused on two distinct time periods: pre-pandemic (2015–2019) and post-pandemic (2020–2024).
+Key metrics included the Housing CPI, reflecting housing-related expenses, and the Unemployment Rate, measuring the percentage of unemployed individuals in the labor force.
+The data was retrieved using the BLS API with specific series IDs and time ranges or downloaded as CSV or Excel files.
+These trends were analyzed to highlight housing inflation and changes in unemployment, visualized using pie charts.

+Through this project, we aimed to process, analyze, and visualize critical economic data to better understand inflation and unemployment trends before and after the pandemic.

 [Xavier add a paragraph about accessing data]